JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_07/exercises.md

 ```
 The Newton's method for solving equation ``g(x)=0`` is an iterative procedure which at every iteration ``x^k`` approximates the function ``g(x)`` by its first-order (linear) expansion ``g(x) \approx g(x^k) + \nabla g(x^k)(x-x^k)`` and finds the zero point of this approximation.

-The Newton's method for unconstrained optimization replaces the optimization problem by its optimality condition and solves the resulting equation.
+Newton's method for unconstrained optimization replaces the optimization problem by its optimality condition and solves the resulting equation.

 Implement the Newton's method to minimize
 ```math